benpate/data/README.md

 ### The "Object" interface

+The data library works with any object that implements the `Object` interface.
+To implement this quickly in existing data models, you can just attach the `journal.Journal` object to your domain objects, and most of your work is already done.

 ```go
 // Object wraps all of the methods that a Domain Object must provide to Presto
 type Object interface {